Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: From Unified Formalisms To Exhaustive Algebras

 where $\tP_{[j]}$'s are some operators in the vicinity of site $j$ that need not commute with each other and need not be projectors,\footnote{In principle, we can always choose a different set of local \textit{projectors} like in the original SM formulation instead of the $\tP_{[j]}$'s, since for any local operator $\hat{O}$ with eigenvalues $o_1, o_2, \dots, o_M$, we can construct a local projector annihilating the (assumed target) subspace of states with eigenvalue $o_1$ as $P \defn \mathds{1} - \prod_{k=2}^M \frac{\hat{O} - o_k}{o_1 - o_k}$.
 However, this would complicate their expressions and also obfuscate the fact that only the singlet structure of the local pre-algebra is important.
 In either case, the families of Hamiltonians we construct in the end would be unchanged since we intend to use sufficiently general $h_{[j]}$'s.} $h_{[j]}$'s are arbitrary Hermitian operators, and $H_0$ is any operator that leaves the target space $\mT$ (now defined as the common kernel of all the $\{\tP_{[j]}\}$) invariant, which can also be any operator in the commutant of the pre-bond algebra $\lgen \{\tP_{[j]}\} \rgen$ or any other local operator that commutes with the projector onto $\mT$.
 In this generalized setting, an arbitrary degenerate set of singlets of a bond algebra $\tmA \defn \lgen \{A_{[j]}\} \rgen$, e.g., those that satisfy $A_{[j]}\ket{\psi} = a_{[j]} \ket{\psi}$ with some fixed set $\{a_{[j]}\}$, can be made into QMBS of $H_{\SM\text{-gen}}$ by choosing $\tP_{[j]} = A_{[j]} - a_{[j]}\mathds{1}$.
 Another obvious generalization is to target two sets of singlets of the pre-bond algebra $\tmA = \lgen \{A_{[j]}\} \rgen$, one described by the generator eigenvalue set $\{a_{[j]} \}$ and the other by $\{a_{[j]}' \}$, by using $\tP_{[j]} = (A_{[j]} - a_{[j]}) (A_{[j]} - a_{[j]}')$.
-The target space $\mT$ in this case consists of both sets of singlets.
-A possible choice for $H_0$ in this case is from $\lgen \{A_{[j]}\} \rgen$, which splits the degeneracy between the two sets.
-Note that this choice of $H_0$ does not necessarily belong to the commutant of $\lgen \{\tP_{[j]}\}\rgen$ since the $A_{[j]}$'s need not commute with each other, and hence is an example where local $H_0$ preserves the target space but does not commute with the $\tP_{[j]}$'s that was required in the original SM formalism.
+In this case, a possible choice for $H_0$ is any operator from $\lgen \{A_{[j]}\} \rgen$ that splits the degeneracy between the two sets; this need not belong to the commutant of $\lgen \{\tP_{[j]}\}\rgen$ and hence is an example where local $H_0$ preserves the target space but does not commute with the $\tP_{[j]}$'s that was required in the original SM formalism.